ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 There are three important things to know about downloading in YT ReVanced Extended.

-**a)** You need to have included the `Overlay Buttons` patch.
+**a)** You need to have included the `Overlay buttons` patch.

 **b)** The ReVanced Extended download function is separate from the built-in download button which is reserved for YT Premium members.
-The ReVanced Extended download button can be enabled by going into Settings > ReVanced Extended > Overlay buttons > Show download button, **On**.
+The ReVanced Extended download button can be enabled by going into Settings > ReVanced Extended > Player > Player buttons > Show external download button, **On**.
 The download button will appear beside the full-screen button in the video player.

 **c)** When you press the download button it will attempt to open [YTDLnis](https://github.com/deniscerri/ytdlnis/releases/latest) to download the media.
 You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several other downloaders you can use.

-If you want to use a downloader other than YTDLnis, install the downloader and open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Overlay buttons > External downloader settings.
-Then enter the package name of the downloader or select the downloader from the list and restart the app.
+If you want to use a downloader other than YTDLnis, navigate to Settings > ReVanced Extended > Player > Player buttons > External downloader package name.
+Then select the downloader from the list or enter the package name of the downloader, press "OK" and install it if prompted.